 The Story of Reading Gallery explores our town's long history from its origins in the 6th century right up to the present day.
 The first part of the gallery highlights the town’s history before Reading Abbey was established by King Henry I in 1121, and then focuses on the history of the abbey leading up to its closure in 1539.
 Displays explore life after the abbey and the impact of the Civil War.

-The gallery is the starting point for visitors to explore the Abbey Quarter and from June 2018 you will also be able to discover a network of outdoor interpretation panels across Reading's most historic area.
-You can see many important buildings and monuments that form part of the Story of Reading.
+The gallery is the starting point for visitors to explore the Abbey Quarter.
+A network of outdoor interpretation panels reveal over 900 years of history and you can see many important buildings and monuments that form part of the Story of Reading.

 A second phase to the gallery's redevelopment later in 2018 will tell the story of town after 1700.
 We are asking our visitors for their views in a series of pop-up displays throughout 2018.